Skip to main content

 The course of study adopted by local educational agencies (LEAs) must include physical education for grades one through six (EC Section 52120[g]) and for grades seven through twelve (EC Section 51220[d]).
 These statutes specify that the physical education course of study must include an emphasis upon those physical activities that may be “conducive to health and vigor of body and mind.”

 The Legislature also specified a required number of minutes of physical education instruction.
 For grades one through six, an LEA is required to provide at least 200 minutes of physical education instruction in each ten schooldays (EC Section 33352[b][1]; EC Section 51210).
-For grades seven through twelve, the requirement is at least 400 minutes each 10 schooldays (EC Section 33352[b][2]; EC Section 51222)1.
+For grades seven through twelve, the requirement is at least 400 minutes in each ten schooldays (EC Section 33352[b][2]; EC Section 51222)1.
 In order to receive a high school diploma, students are required to complete two courses of physical education unless an exemption is granted under specified circumstances (EC Section 51225.3; see also EC sections 51241–51246 regarding exemptions).

 High-Quality Physical Education

-In addition to requiring LEAs to include physical education as part of the course of study, the Legislature directed the CDE to exercise general supervision over physical education, in part through the adoption of rules and regulations as the CDE deemed necessary (EC Section 33352[a]).The Legislature further directed the CDE to encourage all districts, to the extent resources are available, to “provide quality physical education” that develops the knowledge, attitudes, skills, behavior, and motivation needed to be physically active and fit for life (EC Section 33350[c]).
-Consistent with the Legislature’s directive, in 1977, the CDE published regulations requiring LEAs to appraise the quality of their respective high school courses of study, including the extent to which they include instruction in eight areas: (1) the effects of physical activity upon dynamic health; (2) mechanics of body movement; (3) aquatics; (4) gymnastics and tumbling; (5) individual and dual sports; (6) rhythms and dance; (7) team sports; and (8) combatives (California Code of Regulations (CCR), Title 5, Section 10060).
+In addition to requiring LEAs to include physical education as part of the course of study, the Legislature directed the CDE to exercise general supervision over physical education, in part through the adoption of rules and regulations as the CDE deemed necessary (EC Section 33352[a]).
+The Legislature further directed the CDE to encourage all districts, to the extent resources are available to “provide quality physical education” that develops the knowledge, attitudes, skills, behavior, and motivation needed to be physically active and fit for life (EC Section 33350[c]).
+Consistent with the Legislature’s directive, in 1977, the CDE published regulations requiring LEAs to appraise the quality of their respective high school courses of study, including the extent to which they include instruction in eight areas: (1) the effects of physical activity upon dynamic health; (2) mechanics of body movement; (3) aquatics; (4) gymnastics and tumbling; (5) individual and dual sports; (6) rhythms and dance; (7) team sports; and (8) combatives (California Code of Regulations [CCR], Title 5, Section 10060).

 Physical Education Standards and Frameworks

 In 2002, the Legislature required the CDE to adopt model content standards in physical education (EC Section 60605.2).
 The model content standards are, according to the Legislature, to provide a framework for programs that a “school may offer in the instruction of physical education” (EC Section 60605.2).
 LEAs are not mandated to follow the standards and accompanying frameworks (EC Section 60605.2[b]).
-However, they do provide the foundation for a high quality sequential course of study for kindergarten through grade twelve.
+However, they do provide the foundation for a high-quality sequential course of study for kindergarten through grade twelve.
 For grades nine through twelve, the frameworks encompass eight content areas for physical education as identified in the regulations adopted in 1977.
 The frameworks propose a course of study delivered in a series of four courses.
 High school courses one and two include the eight content areas specified above and provide the foundation for further high school instruction.
-High School Courses three and four provide students with the opportunity to explore a variety of physical activities in search of those that they can enjoy and participate in for a lifetime.
+High school courses three and four provide students with the opportunity to explore a variety of physical activities in search of those that they can enjoy and participate in for a lifetime.

 Data Collection and Reporting